 Small systems from 15kWe up to 1MWe are most commonly used for commercial buildings, and these usually use internal combustion engines burning gas or oil.
 They are normally developed as a complete package and are relatively easy to install, usually small enough to be located in existing boiler rooms.
 They effectively replace the main boiler which would be linked to the existing heating distribution system.

 There are a number of ways of financing CHP installations which are:

 - Purchase of the system outright in which case the Building Owner undertakes all capital costs and realises all subsequent savings.
 Alternatively,

 The CHP supplier offers an arrangement whereby the supply and maintenance of the equipment is at their cost, typically the Building Owner pays for the gas or oil consumed by the CHP equipment and purchases the generated electricity from the supplier at a reduced price as well as well as receiving the heat at zero cost.

 This arrangement is suitable for a Building Owner not wishing to make a major financial investment and also transfers some risk to the equipment supplier.

 Clearly a CHP specialist is required to evaluate and size the proposed CHP system and assess financial payback.

 CHP suppliers offer this services as well as electricity suppliers and likely to offer advice and selection free of charge.

-The following websites will provide guidance and information on where to obtain completely independence advice and surveys:
+The following website will provide guidance and information on where to obtain completely independent advice and surveys: